kieran-mackle/AutoTrader/content/_posts/2021-11-08-detecting-divergence.md

 ## Support and Resistance
 Examing the image of the detected price swing levels above, it is clear that the indicator picks up some movements that are not significant levels.
 As such, we need a way to filter these out, so that we are left with more significant support and resistance levels.
 To do this, I will disregard levels detected that last fewer than 1 candle.
+If we wanted to get even stronger support and resistance levels, we could change this filter to 2 or more candles.
 The code snippet below accomplishes this.

 ```py